 Certain examinations such as a specific serologic tests and a liver biopsy may be performed to rule out more common causes of cholestasis.
 For example, serum evaluation of an enzyme known as gamma glutamyl transpeptidase (GGT) can help to identify the cause of cholestasis.
 This enzyme is often markedly elevated in individuals with cholestasis caused by an underlying liver disease.
 However, in individuals with BASD and related disorders levels of GGT are normal or low.
 A liver biopsy involves the surgical removal and microscopic examination of a piece of liver tissue.
 A liver biopsy can provide important clues to the underlying cause of cholestasis.

 If more common causes of cholestasis are ruled out, laboratory analysis of certain body fluids (e.g. bile, blood and urine) is necessary.
 Specialized techniques known as fast atom bombardment-mass spectrometry (FABS-MS), electrospray ionization mass spectrometry (ESI-MS), and gas chromatography-mass spectrometry (GC-MS) may be used.
 For the most part, these tests are only available at certain laboratories.
-For more information on laboratories that can process these tests, contact the Council for Bile Acid Deficiency Diseases listed in the Resources section of this report.

 Mass spectrometry involves creating charged particles (ions) from molecules.
 These ions can be analyzed to provide information about molecular weight and chemical structure.
 Each molecule has a unique weight, which is referred to as its mass.
 A specialized instrument called a spectrometer allows physicians to collect, sort and study these molecules differentiating them by their unique masses.
 In an individual suspected of having a BASD, a urine sample is used.